psathyrella/partis/readme.md

 **HMMOC** Works well once you get it doing what you want, but the xml config files are very difficult to use.
-You need to include blocks of actual c++ code in the xml, So you are in essence using an xml file as a text editor to write c++ code.
+You need to include blocks of actual c++ code in the xml, So you are using an xml file as a text editor to write c++ code.
 This is suboptimal.
-You then generate c++ code from this xml and compile it, and in practice auto-generated c++ is extremely hard to debug and understand if anything goes wrong.
-In practice, something always goes wrong.
-In sum, implementing the huge and complex HMM that I needed, correctly, proved to be infeasible.
+You then generate c++ code from this xml and compile it, and in practice auto-generated c++ is quite difficult to debug if anything goes wrong.
+Implementing the really big HMMs that we needed turned out not to be feasible.

 **HMMER** works really well, and is super user friendly, but only does profile HMMS.

-**StochHMM** has more concise plain text config files (although they are a custom format).
+**StochHMM** has nice, concise plain text config files (although they are a custom format).
 Unfortunately, while the overall code structure is great and there is a huge feature set, a large fraction of the features are not completely implemented, and a (different) large fraction are undocumented, so it is difficult to know what you are telling it to do.
 It also does not have pair HMMS.